 Budgeting as a couple can get tricky when it comes to splitting bills fairly.
 Maybe one partner earns more, or one usually pays for groceries while the other covers rent.

 That’s where Splitwise shines.
 It’s one of the best budgeting apps for couples who want clarity and fairness in shared spending.
+Splitwise takes the awkwardness out of “who owes what.”

 Stand-Out Features